Find Your Daughter a Place to Play

 School is out in many parts of the country.
 What will your daughter be doing this summer?

 In the 4th grade, I took home the Justin Wynn Award.
-Given to one person in each school within our district, it was for outstanding leadership, citizenship, and sportsmanship.
+Given to one person in each school within our district, the award recognized outstanding leadership, citizenship, and sportsmanship.

 That year, my win didn’t only come with an Oscar-like statuette and a huge brunch at a fancy hotel with leaders in the educational community, but I also got to go to the camp of my choosing - for FREE.

-My win gave me access to activities and social development.
-At camp, not only were the majority of the activities centered around teamwork, building confidence, independence, critical thinking, and empathy, but I also walked away with the ability to collaborate and problem-solve with my peers at that very young age.
+My win gave me access to various activities and opportunities for social development.
+At camp, not only were the majority of activities centered on teamwork, building confidence, independence, critical thinking, and empathy, but I also walked away with the ability to collaborate and problem-solve with my peers at a very young age.

 As years went by, my summer camp activities were more focused on dance, as I spent the summers taking jazz and ballet.
-I was put into activities that aligned more with my interests and talents.
+I was assigned to activities that aligned more closely with my interests and talents.
 What are your daughter’s interests?
 What has she shared that she wants to be when she grows up?

 My first camp led me to many days at the beach, but it was less time sitting at home and saying that I was “bored.”